regolith-linux/regolith-linux.github.io/configuring.md

 title: Configuring
 ---

 Configuration files relating to the look and feel of Regolith are stored in `/etc/regolith/`.
 For example, the i3 config file is at `/etc/regolith/i3/config`, and the root Xresources file is at `/etc/regolith/styles/root`.
 These files are read-only for the user and are not intended to be modified.
 If you find that you'd like to modify a config file, the first step is to copy the default into your user directory under the `~/.config` directory, or `~/.Xresources` for Xresources definitions.
+Refer to the [table at the bottom of this page](#config-files) to determine where each user-defined config file should be placed in order for Regolith to pick it up automatically upon login.

 ### Simple Example